MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/upgrade-to-Teams-execute-SkypeforBusinessHybridOnPrem.md

 If you want to move your users to Teams in phases, then you'll need to ensure that your Teams-only users can communicate with Skype for Business users.
 You do this by specifying a coexistence mode.

 Depending on your requirements, you can assign the appropriate coexistence mode based on the upgrade path that your organization has chosen.
-For more information, see [Migration and interoperability guidance for organizations using Teams together with Skype for Business](migration-interop-guidance-for-teams-with-skype.md)and [Setting your coexistence and upgrade settings](https://aka.ms/SkypeToTeams-SetCoexistence).
+For more information, see [Migration and interoperability guidance for organizations using Teams together with Skype for Business](migration-interop-guidance-for-teams-with-skype.md) and [Setting your coexistence and upgrade settings](https://aka.ms/SkypeToTeams-SetCoexistence).

 ## Step 3: Move users from Skype for Business on-premises to Teams Only